-(See the Hunter New England HealthPathways COVID-19 MBS Items page and the Central Coast HealthPathways COVID-19 MBS Items page).
+(See COVID-19 MBS Items on Hunter New England

+HealthPathways page and on Central Coast

+HealthPathways page).

 The table below provides guidance on which consultation type may best suit various scenarios, when face-to-face consultation is not available or desirable.